mozkzki/apps/koe_memo/terms_and_conditions/english.md

 **Contact Us**

-If you have any questions or suggestions about my Terms and Conditions, please contact us [here](https://docs.google.com/forms/d/e/1FAIpQLScJd7_nIN4ELQpVDDmk5pfQ7tOELnJKaeE7RlDOdW6eBMmfpQ/viewform?usp=sf_link).
+If you have any questions or suggestions about my Terms and Conditions, Please contact us from the "Contact Us" menu in the app.